-Girls enter puberty between the ages of 7-13.
-Boys enter this stage between the ages of 9-14.
-When this stage is late, it is called delayed sexual development.
+Girls enter puberty between the ages of 7 and 13.
+Boys enter this stage between the ages of 9 and 14.
+Delayed sexual development is when this stage is late.

 - Chronic illness

-Hypogonadism—not enough male or female sex hormones
+- Hypogonadism—not enough male or female sex hormones

 - Other endocrine diseases, such as hypothyroidism or Cushing disease

 - Prader-Willi syndrome (boys and girls)

 - Noonan syndrome (boys and girls)

 - Hypopituitarism—destroys the ability to make hormones that stimulate male or female sex hormones

 |Copyright © Nucleus Medical Media, Inc.|

 This problem is more common in children who were born with certain birth defects, such as cleft lip and palate, and heart defects.